 A Present Reality

 While most of the references to the kingdom seem to point to the future, there are some that indicate that the kingdom is a present reality.
-In Matthew 16:28 Jesus tells his disciples that “some who are standing here will not taste death before they see the Son of Man coming in his kingdom.”
+In Matthew 16:28 Jesus told his disciples that “some who are standing here will not taste death before they see the Son of Man coming in his kingdom.”
 I do not know how to understand this other than that the kingdom was ushered in during the lifetime of at least some of his disciples.
 The most likely time for this was at Pentecost with the coming of the Holy Spirit.
 This transformed the disciples and ushered in the church age.

 Another passage that points to the present day reality of the kingdom is Luke 17:21.
 In this passage Jesus says that people will not be pointing out the location of the kingdom.
 This will not be needed “because the kingdom of God is in [our] midst.”
 The kingdom has a very real existence now in the lives of believers.
 We currently have citizenship in the kingdom.
 It is not something that we have to wait for.